Appointment Cancellation voicemail facility.

-Our Primary Care Practitioner (PCP), Steven works alongside the duty doctor every day running the 'Acute Illness Clinic'.
+Our Primary Care Practitioners (PCP), Steven & Rob, along with the Nurse Practitioners (Tracy and Katie) work alongside the duty doctor every day running the 'Acute Illness Clinic'.
 They are experienced clinicians specifically trained to assess a patient's condition and offer appropriate advice and treatment to any patient aged over 6 months old.
 They are also able to visit patients at home should their condition prevent them from leaving their home.

-Our PCP can be seen 'on the day' by ringing the appointments line - the receptionist will check that a patient's condition is suitable to be assessed by a PCP and will offer the patient a booked appointment time.
-The duty doctor will still be available should the PCP feel that GP input is necessary.
+Our Acute Illness Team can be seen 'on the day' by ringing the appointments line - the receptionist will check that a patient's condition is suitable to be assessed by a Practitioner and will offer the patient a booked appointment time.
+The duty doctor will still be available should the Practitioner feel that GP input is necessary.

 Dr Elder's retirement